 Measurable: Your progress can be measured by following a half marathon training plan, for example.
 There’s no random training, it’s all leading towards your goal.

-Relevant: The Half Marathon is important to me personally because I’ve attended as a spectator for years and it would be very meaningful to complete it myself
+Relevant: The half marathon is important to me personally because I’ve attended it as a spectator for years, and it would be very meaningful to complete it myself.f

-Time-bound: It’s 9 months away, I have that time to prepare.
+Time-bound: It’s 9 months away, and I have that time to prepare.

-After a runner has chosen their SMART running goal, it’s time to get specific about how they will accomplish this goal by creating their running schedule.
+After we have chosen our SMART running goal, it’s time to get specific about how we will accomplish this goal by creating a running schedule.

-Runners should choose a race plan or connect with a running coach.
-Assess your race plan and determine when during the week you will be able to train.
+Choose a training plan or connect with a running coach.
+Assess your plan and determine when you will be able to train during the week.

 Related: 10 Bulletproof Steps to Consistent Morning Runs

-When mapping out your running goals for this coming year, many runners find it helpful to break their goals into three categories: long-term goals, short-term goals, and process goals.
+When mapping out running goals for this coming year, many runners find it helpful to break their goals into three categories: long-term, short-term, and process goals.

-Long-term goals are the big picture goals.
-They are vaguer and intangible.
-For example, a runner’s long-term goal may be to run an ultramarathon one day or be able to run for the rest of their lives.
+Long-term goals are the big-picture goals.
+These are long-term objectives that represent your ultimate aspirations you want to achieve.
+They often serve as a guiding vision for your efforts and help align smaller, more specific goals toward a meaningful purpose.
+For example, a runner’s long-term goal may be to run an ultramarathon one day or to stay healthy and be able to run for the rest of their lives.

 Short-term goals are stepping stones to those long-term goals.
 For example, a runner who wants to run an ultramarathon will set short-term goals like hitting a certain monthly mileage or running a marathon.

 Process goals are mini-goals.
 These goals set you up for success in achieving the long-term and short-term running goals.
-Process goals can include eating right, sleeping 8 hours a night, and strength training two times per week.
+Process goals include things like eating right, sleeping 8 hours a night, and strength training twice weekly.

 All three types of goals combine to create a map for achieving one’s running goals.

-Accomplish your running goals by holding yourself accountable.
-There are 5 main ways to hold yourself accountable when setting new year’s running goals:
+There are five main ways to hold yourself accountable when setting new year’s running goals:

 1. Write it out.
-Sit down and physically write out your running plan every week, suggests Hill.
+Sit down and physically write out your running plan every week.

 2. Tell people.
-Also, tell people about your goals.
-It’s harder to give up if you feel like you will be letting people down.
+Tell your friends, family, and coworkers about your goals.
+It’s harder to give up if you feel like you will let people down.

 3. Run with other people.
-Similarly, find a running group or running friend to train with.
-This will make training more fun and also make it less likely for you to hit snooze and miss your training runs.
+Similarly, find a running group or friend to train with.
+This will make training more fun and less likely for you to hit snooze and miss your training.
 The more you are around people with similar fitness goals and ambitions, the more you will want to run.
-It’s almost addicting!” says Hills.

 4. Track it.
-Also, have a watch or an app that tracks your mileage, heart rate, pace, etc. to keep track of your progress.
+Also, use a running watch or an app that tracks your mileage, heart rate, pace, and other important metrics to keep track of your progress.
 When you see the benefits of your hard work, it’s hard to let that go to waste!

 5. Reward yourself.
 Set mini-goals along the way and reward yourself when you accomplish them!
-For example, if your goal is to run 4 times a week, every month buy yourself a new piece of running gear or treat yourself to a massage.
+For example, if your goal is to run four times a week every month, buy yourself a new piece of running gear or treat yourself to a massage.

 Setbacks are a part of life, especially life as a runner.
 We get sick.
 We get injured.
 An emergency happens at work, and we have to work late.